lsst/pipelines_lsst_io/index.rst

 Getting started
 ===============

-If you're new to the LSST Science Pipelines, these step-by-step data processing tutorials will get you up and running:
+If you're new to the LSST Science Pipelines, these step-by-step data processing tutorials will get you up and running.

-Data processing tutorial series:
+Data processing tutorial series (these were developed using the ``w_2021_33`` version of the science pipelines):

 - Part 1 :doc:`Data repositories <getting-started/data-setup>`
 - Part 2 :doc:`Single frame processing <getting-started/singleframe>`